 This course, accredited by QQI, is the introductory course for young people who wish to make their career as farmers.
 The course is suitable for people seeking employment on farms.

-Graduates of the course are eligible to:
+Graduates are eligible to:

 - Progress to a Level 6 Advanced Certificate in Agriculture programme